Botanical Name: Billbergia nutans

 Water: Water the center of the rosette and keep room-temperature rainwater or distilled water in its urn (center of the rosette) at all times.
 Water soil just enough to keep the roots barely moist.
 Empty old water from the urn once a month and promptly replace it with fresh water.
 Do not soak base of plant, which can lead to root rot.
 In fall and winter, keep the soil slightly drier.

-Humidity: Moderate humidity.
+Humidity: Try to maintain 40-50% relative humidity.
 Brown tips on leaves are caused by dry air.
 Although billbergias are more tolerant of dry air than other bromeliads, they benefit from frequent misting with water to increase the humidity.

 Temperature: In spring and summer, warm temperatures (65-80°F/18-27°C).
 In fall and winter, average room temperatures (60-75°F/16-24°C).